Compliance Checklist for Classifying FTEs vs Contractors

 7. Scheduling

-Independent contractors are free to create their own schedule.
+Independent contractors are free to create their own schedules.
 If possible, work should be performed offsite unless it is critical that they be onsite to complete the job.
 If an independent contractor works onsite, they should perform duties using their own equipment.

 8. Payment